This specification defines an API that provides access to the vibration mechanism of the hosting device. Vibration is a form of tactile feedback.

 This document represents the consensus of the group on the scope and features of the Vibration API.
 It should be noted that the group is aware of more advanced use cases that cannot be realized using this simpler first version.
 The intent is to address them in a future revision.

-This document was published by the Device APIs Working Group as an Editor's Draft.
-If you wish to make comments regarding this document, please send them to email@example.com (subscribe, archives).
+This document was published by the Device APIs Working Group as a Last Call Working Draft.
+This document is intended to become a W3C Recommendation.
+If you wish to make comments regarding this document, please send them to firstname.lastname@example.org (subscribe, archives).
+The Last Call period ends 24 July 2014.
 All comments are welcome.

-Publication as an Editor's Draft does not imply endorsement by the W3C Membership.
+Publication as a Last Call Working Draft does not imply endorsement by the W3C Membership.
 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.

 This document was produced by a group operating under the 5 February 2004 W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.